Liqudity2provider/django-dropbox-storage/README.md

-# django-dropbox-storage
+# django-dropbox-storage-fixed

 > A Dropbox Storage for your Django apps

 ## What

-`django-dropbox-storage` allows Django apps to use Dropbox as a storage backend for file uploading.
+`django-dropbox-storage-fixed` allows Django apps to use Dropbox as a storage backend for file uploading.

 ## Installing

 First things first:

 ```
-$ pip install django-dropbox-storage
+$ pip install django-dropbox-storage-fixed
 ```

 Then open the `settings.py` of your project and include it to your `INSTALLED_APPS`: